 7. Helps you achieve a healthy work-life balance.

 Work-life balance is important to your personal health and productivity, along with the health and productivity of your family and community.
-“After all, people need time and energy to participate in family life, democracy, and community activities,” says Shawn M. Burn, Ph.D.
+It’s honestly one of the best reasons to track your time “After all, people need time and energy to participate in family life, democracy, and community activities,” says Shawn M. Burn, Ph.D.
 “They also need time outside of work for rejuvenation, and to develop and nurture friendships and their ‘non-work selves.’”

 Once you’re tracked your time, you will notice that you now have free time.
 This equals time to spend with your friends or family.
 It allows you to do more things that you actually enjoy.